 Conviction is worthless unless it is converted into conduct. ~Thomas Carlyle

 Living your conviction, in my tangy opinion, just means to go for what you believe in guns blazing (not literally, of course).
-For example: if you choose to smoke, then smoke and enjoy every cigarette.
-Own the fact that you may die from it, own your choice but also own the enjoyment.
+Own your choices.
+The golden rule is to not infringe on anyone elses free will.

 Are you Wishy-Washing Your Life Away?